-Even though these accidents are usually seen as horrific, the outcome is often much better than a closed head injury.
+Even though these accidents look horrific, the outcome is often much better than a closed head injury.
 This is because penetrating injuries typically only damage one specific area of the brain, whereas in a closed injury multiple regions can be affected.

 The most common secondary injury is oxygen deprivation.
-This can happen for a variety of reasons, but it is usually caused when the brain swells and squeezes up against the skull, or when too much blood in the brain is lost.
+This can happen for a variety of reasons, such as when the brain swells and squeezes up against the skull, or when the brain loses too much blood.

 The lack of oxygen kills brain cells and worsens the damage from the primary injury.

-But is there anything that can be done to prevent secondary injuries?
+But is there anything you can do to prevent secondary injuries?

 Preventing Secondary Brain Injuries

 Some secondary injuries are unavoidable, like the damage done to the brain by free radicals released after an injury, which we mentioned above.
 Others can be avoided if the right medical care is given immediately.

 In fact, that is the main goal of emergency traumatic brain injury treatment: to prevent secondary injuries from developing.